Love & Mercy (film): Soundtrack

+Historical accuracy

-Historical accuracySlate magazine wrote in its analysis of the film's fact and fiction: "While Love & Mercy makes some perhaps necessary adjustments to simplify the musician's story, the film is generally quite meticulous in its presentation of the events of Wilson's life."
-Vulture.com "fact-checked" the film and found that it has "whopping gaps [but] few of them matter."
+Slate magazine wrote in its analysis of the film's fact and fiction: "While Love & Mercy makes some perhaps necessary adjustments to simplify the musician's story, the film is generally quite meticulous in its presentation of the events of Wilson's life."
+Vulture "fact-checked" the film and found that it has "whopping gaps [but] few of them matter."
 Consequence of Sound reported that the film recreates "several iconic portraits and moments", including the photo shoot of the band's Surfin' Safari (1962) to the performance of the live album Beach Boys Concert (1964): "These are all handled with the utmost accuracy, seemingly down to the lines in the sand, and that acute attention to detail carries over into just about every other facet of the film."
 Audio engineer Mark Linett, who has a longstanding association with Wilson, was employed as a technical consultant.
 He also plays the role of Chuck Britz, the engineer who often worked with Wilson during the 1960s.
 Keyboardist Darian Sahanaja, who plays in Wilson's touring band, was the supervising musical consultant who helped coordinate the film's musical segments.
 He also served as Dano's music coach.

 Real footage of Wilson appears in the film because of Pohlad's concern that audiences wouldn't believe Wilson actually acts like how he is portrayed in the movie.
 In Giamatti's view: "The problem was that no one is going to believe a lot of this was for real.
 It's so much more bizarre than you could actually show."
 Some events in Wilson's life were, in Pohlad's words, "something that seems like a screenwriter made up just to take the easy way out," though he maintains that no "Hollywood touch" was added to the story.
 While there was an expectation among the cast and crew that audiences would find elements of the film too outlandish or grandstanding, the decision was made to keep everything as factual as possible.